Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 Costello smiled handsomely and drank some of his tea.
 "I think we can deliver there."

 "Good.
-Now, seeing as Folctha is about to host its first ever official state visit and *we* are the focus, I think we need to talk about getting the place absolutely ship-shape…"
+Now, seeing as Folctha is about to host its first ever official state visit and *we* are the focus, I think we need to talk about getting the place absolutely ship-shape..."

 ---